bitcoreos/ginkgo_antibody_developability_2025/README.md

 To use our code:

-1. Navigate to the desired directory (code/flab_framework, ml_algorithms, etc.)
+1. Navigate to the desired directory (flab_framework, ml_algorithms, etc.)
 2. Install required dependencies
 3. Run the desired modules or scripts